Labyrinth: The War on Terror

 - 100 % negative mentions

-Overall, users report that while the game exhibits some visual glitches, these issues do not significantly detract from the experience, leading to generally positive stability ratings.
-Many reviewers acknowledge that the game is still in development, which may account for these minor stability concerns.
+Overall, users report that while the game exhibits some visual glitches, these issues do not significantly detract from the experience, leading to high ratings despite the game's unfinished state.
+Stability is generally viewed positively, with some room for improvement.

-“I have some gripes with it, mainly just visual glitches and some recommendations.”
+“I have some gripes with it, but it's mainly just visual glitches and some recommendations.”

 - 0 % positive mentions